COSTA RICA FAMILY ADVENTURE HOLIDAY

 - Transport: Private mini-van transfers between all destinations except Arenal to Monteverde which is a shared jeep-boat-jeep transfer and San Jose to Tortuguero which is a shared boat transfer

-- Accommodation: 14 nights in characterful hotels & eco-lodges
+- Accommodation: 14 nights in characterful hotels & eco-lodges set deep within the rainforest

 - Activities: Poas volcano tour, Sea Turtle Conservancy Centre, Tortuguero boat tour